-- 4.2.3.1 The Authority recommends Self-regulation through the Industry led body, with Government exercising oversight through its nominees in the industry led body and guidelines covering organisation, functions and methodology to be adopted for ratings by the Industry led body.
-Such industry led body should be a not-for-profit body registered under the Companies Act, 1956. - 4.2.3.2 Self-regulation should aim to achieve the following objectives; - Continuous improvement in quality and method of the rating system, to provide accurate, up to date and relevant findings; - To maintain the highest possible standards of integrity and to ensure that its findings are not misused / manipulated by any one to convey a wrong impression; - To promote, maintain and uphold fair, ethical and healthy practices relating to ratings and its use; - Discourage unfair or deceptive practices employed in connection with the sale or use of ratings; and - Observe and enforce the conditions / standards / norms prescribed by the Government for the ratings process.
+4.2.3.1 The Authority recommends Self-regulation through the Industry led body, with Government exercising oversight through its nominees in the industry led body and guidelines covering organisation, functions and methodology to be adopted for ratings by the Industry led body.
+The continuance of Government nominees on BARC's board may be reviewed after five years.
+Such industry led body should be a not-for-profit body registered under the Companies Act, 1956.

+4.2.3.2 Self-regulation should aim to achieve the following objectives;

+- Continuous improvement in quality and method of the rating system, to provide accurate, up to date and relevant findings; - To maintain the highest possible standards of integrity and to ensure that its findings are not misused / manipulated by any one to convey a wrong impression; - To promote, maintain and uphold fair, ethical and healthy practices relating to ratings and its use; - Discourage unfair or deceptive practices employed in connection with the sale or use of ratings; and - Observe and enforce the conditions / standards / norms prescribed by the Government for the ratings process.